sgaliamov/ergo-layouts/readme.md

 # edLayouts

-The utility to examine layouts for ErgoDox keyboard.
+Is a utility to examine layouts for ErgoDox keyboard.

 ## Why?